Clicky

 But many companies misconstrue what engagement is.
 They look at employee happiness and satisfaction, and often, but many experts agree that is not what engagement is.

 But again, how do we measure that?
-Turns out, annual employee engagement surveys are one of the best tools we have.
+It turns out, annual employee engagement surveys are one of the best tools we have.

 What is an Employee Engagement Survey?